Elkhwaga/Hosting-a-Full-Stack-Application/Docs/Infrastructure .md

+# Infrastructure

+This application, Udagram, is composed of a frontend and backend: udagram-frontend and udagram-api. udagram-frontend is an Angular application hosted in an S3 bucket by Amazon Web Services. udagram-api is an Express application that lives inside an Elastic Beanstalk environment by Amazon Web Services.
+There is also a PostgreSQL database that lives inside RDS by Amazon Web Services.

-# AWS Cloud Setup
+## AWS Cloud Setup

-## RDS Postgres
+### RDS Postgres

 The application server uses AWS RDS Postgres as a database for storing and retrieving information.

-- RDS - Database Host: project.cqg1cl7skyby.us-east-1.rds.amazonaws.com
+- RDS - Database Host: database-3.crvcmn82t7hj.us-east-1.rds.amazonaws.com
 - RDS - Database Port: 5432
 - RDS - Database Name: postgres